 In certain parts of the world, oyster harvesting is carried out where the saltwater can sustain oyster beds.
 A heavy metallic device is used to scoop up oysters as it is dragged across the bottom of the water body.
 These are then shipped to places where they are processed and sold for various purposes.

 Without dredging, industries across the globe would suffer.
 Most of the goods that transported from one place to another are taken on ships.
 If the water body becomes shallow, the ships will not be able to move through the water.
 Recreational activities would also be limited to using small boats only, thereby affecting a wholly different yet relevant industry.
 Dredging helps in keeping the water levels deep and widens the waterway which in turn helps in the movement of larger water vessels.
 Even new harbors and berths are created, and existing ones are deepened.

 Methods of Dredging

-Different types of dredging machines fulfil different purposes of dredging.
-They include suction, jet lift, air lift, bucket, clamshell, backhoe, etc.
+Different types of dredging machines fulfill different purposes of dredging.
+They include suction, jet lift, airlift, bucket, clamshell, backhoe, etc.